chukwunnonso/Technical-writing/introduction-to-github/github.md

 - GitHub Desktop vs. Github CLI

 ## Introduction
 The idea of working on fascinating projects is usually enjoyable.
 However, having answers to "How can we secure the project history and keep track of our progress?" will keep us on the safe side.
-The goal of this article is to provide answers to this questions using Git and GitHub.
+Let us answer these questions using Git and GitHub.

 ## What is GitHub?